zchee/golang-wiki/WebAssembly.md

 The Go 1.11 release [has a bug](https://github.com/golang/go/issues/27961) which can generate incorrect wasm code in some (rare) circumstances.

-If your go code compiles to wasm ok, but gives an error in the browser like:
+If your go code compiles to wasm without problem, but produces an error like this when run in the browser:

 ```
 CompileError: wasm validation error: at offset 1269295: type mismatch: expression has type i64 but expected f64